Improving the Health & Wellbeing of Central Texans

 The Department of Population Health hosts a unique Primary Care, Family and Community Medicine clerkship in which each Dell Med student spends two years in a continuity clinic and engages with community organizations helping people overcome social barriers to health.
 Students have the option to conduct a population health research project during their third year.
 The department also has a Family Medicine Residency that prepares physicians to care for families and their communities in a variety of settings.

 No individual or country is isolated from faraway activities.
-The department’s Global Health Program provides opportunities for medical students, residents and faculty to participate in care programs in Sub-Saharan Africa and Latin America while enhancing the local human capacity and infrastructure for health.
+The department’s Division of Global Health provides opportunities for medical students, residents and faculty to participate in care programs in Sub-Saharan Africa and Latin America while enhancing the local human capacity and infrastructure for health.

 Workers and their families are the majority of Austin/Travis County’s residents.
 Employers benefit from having safe and healthy workers, and Dell Medical School partners with them to develop and deploy workplace primary care health promotion and disease prevention and management programs.
 Edward Bernacki, M.D., leads these efforts at the Center for Workplace Health.

 The Department of Population Health is home to the Community-Driven Initiatives program, which seeks to support and implement health solutions proposed by and for residents of Austin and Central Texas communities.
 The department also houses the Center for Health and Environment: Education and Research, which aims to improve the health of people locally and globally by exploring the effects of environmental exposures borne by air, water and soil.